junsujang/Shallow-Water-Ship-Ranging/README.md

 # Statistical WI-based Ranging
 The code in this repository implements the statistical range (and waveguide invariant) estimation methd proposed in Jang *et al.* (2025) along with other reference methods.
 The code is available to those who are interested in implementing the proposed method.
+Since the data used is not publically available, the codes in this repository will not run properly.

 ## Description of each directories
 ### Acoustic Data
 Would contain the acoustic data (both real and simulated) to be processed.
 The data are not provide in this repository but see [Contacts](#contacts).

-### Figures (not available)
-Code for generating the figures presented in the paper

 ### Libraries
 Functions that are used to process and perform range estimation based on the acoustic data.

 ### RealDataProcessing
+Scripts to perform range estimation using the acoustic data are here.

+### RealDataProcessing
-Scripts to perform ranging and WI estimation using the acoustic data.
+Scripts to perform WI estimation and analysis (pairwise) using the acoustic data exist here.

-### Results
-The results from running the scripts are saved in this directory.

-### SBCEX17_Preprocessing
-The raw acoustic data from SBCEX17 are processed.
-They are first decimated and saved as STFT at desired lengths

-### SimulatedDataProcessing
-Scripts to perform ranging and WI estimation using the simulated acoustic data.
-It will also show how the acoustic data generated using a mode-based simulation program KRAKEN was further used to generate the simulated signal.
-To run KRAKEN, please see [the acoustic toolbox](http://oalib.hlsresearch.com/AcousticsToolbox/).
-The MATLAB version was utilized.

 ## References
 The proposed method is presented in